Non-minimally coupled electromagnetic fields and observable implications for primordial black holes: Introduction

-In this work, we study the propagation of photons that are non-minimally coupled to gravity.
-To do so, we calculate the deflection angle of a photon in the vicinity of a dynamical, spherically symmetric black hole described by the Sultana Dyer metric.
-To our knowledge, the detailed evaluation of the deflection angle in a black-hole space-time to constrain the non-minimal coupling parameter is new.
+This leads us to the question: Will it be possible to constrain the NMC of EM fields?
+If yes, can such constraint be better than the current lower bounds from various astrophysical observations~\cite{Bedran1986AnEO,1994-LafranceRobertC-PRD,2014-Cheung-JHEP,2021-Bellazzini-JHEP,2020-deRham-PRD,2020-AccettulliHuber-PRD,2014-Camanho-JHEP}?
+In this work, we show that the primordial black holes (PBHs) provide a possible tool to constrain the NMC parameter~\cite{2021-Carr-Kuhnel-ARNPS,2021-Carr.etal-RPP}.
+Specifically, we show that a PBH of mass around $10^{-5} M_{\odot}$ can provide a stringent constraint on the NMC parameter~$\lambda$.
+We compare the constraints on the NMC parameter from the next-generation Event Horizon Telescope (EHT).
+Using these constraints, we evaluate the deflection angle of an NMC photon in the vicinity of a dynamical, spherically symmetric black hole described by the Sultana--Dyer metric~\cite{Sultana:2005tp} and a static black hole described by Schwarzschild space-time.
+To our knowledge, the detailed evaluation of the deflection angle in a black hole space-time to constrain the non-minimal coupling parameter is new.
 In Ref.~\cite{Prasanna:2003ix}, the authors used photon dispersion relation and computed the photon's arrival time in Schwarzschild space-time.
 Considering signals from radar ranging past the Sun, the authors found $\lambda \sim 1.1 \times 10^{20}~\rm{cm}^2$, which is about three orders of magnitude more stringent than the one obtained in Ref.~\cite{Bedran1986AnEO}.
-We show that Sultana-Dyer solar-mass black hole improves the bound on $\lambda$.
+We show that deflection angle analysis improves the bound on $\lambda$ by 10 \emph{orders of magnitude} for a stellar mass black hole and is consistent with the constraint obtained from a binary pulsar.